guguji666666/GJS-MDC-Tips/Recommendation investigation/databricks storage account could not be exempted.md

 ```

-ARG query to get all databricks workspaces
+## Get all databricks workspaces in the tenant (you can also set the filter for subscription)
 ```kusto
 // Run query to see results.
 where type == "microsoft.databricks/workspaces"